Samurai Shodown 64: Warriors Rage

 Samurai Shodown 64: Warriors Rage, known as Samurai Spirits 2: Asura Zanmaden (SAMURAI SPIRITS 2 アスラ斬魔伝) in Japan, is a 3D fighting game produced by SNK for its Hyper Neo Geo 64 system.
 It is the follow-up to the original Samurai Shodown 64 on the same platform.
-A PlayStation game was released as part of the same series, and it used the Warriors Rage subtitle in America but dropped the 64 from the title.
-However, it is not the same as 64: Warriors Rage.
+A PlayStation game was released as part of the same series; despite using the Warriors Rage subtitle in America, it is a different game than 64: Warriors Rage.
 Samurai Shodown!
 2 on the Neo Geo Pocket Color is a 2D adaptation of this game, and a sequel to Samurai Shodown! on the Neo Geo Pocket which was a monochrome adaptation of Samurai Shodown IV.

+Characters

+All 11 of the base playable characters from 64 return in Warriors Rage, as do the boss characters Gandara and Yuga.
+The game also adds seven new characters: Asura, Taizan Morozumi, Karakuri Hanma, Enja Kazuki, Suija Sogetsu, and the variant characters Shadow Asura and Half-Shaded Shiki.

 Reception

 In Japan, Game Machine listed Samurai Shodown 64: Warriors Rage on their November 15, 1998 issue as being the second most-successful arcade game of the month.